UppaJung/loss/posts/pilot7/converse.md

 We will ask you about email messages separately, so don't include those here.

-*How many chat messages have you lost over your lifetime?*
+*How many chat messages, including text, images, and videos stored in your chats, have you lost over your lifetime?*

   🔘 I have never lost any chat messages \
   🔘 I have lost less than one day of chat messages \